princejaz/langgraph-livekit-agents/js/README.md

-# LangGraph LiveKit Agents - JavaScript Implementation
+# LangGraph.js x LiveKit Agents

 This is the JavaScript implementation of LangGraph LiveKit Agents, which enables building voice-enabled AI agents using LangGraph and LiveKit.